 Growing your fanbase online is all about making connections, and that can come about through brand collaborations (or “Branded Content” on Facebook).
 These partnerships should build credibility and trust for your brand by partnering with a similarly reputable company, and should also present an opportunity to reach fans of the partner you might not typically have access to.

 In addition to brand collaborations, partnering with athletes is a similarly-effective way to improve engagement and brand sentiment.
-Nike, for example, has collaborated with numerous athletes from LeBron James to Olympic Gold Medalist, Mo Farah.
+Nike, for example, has collaborated with numerous athletes from LeBron James to Olympic gold medallist, Mo Farah.
 These collaborations have allowed Nike to reach global consumers that they may have not reached without these partnerships.